vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 - The yield is derived from the Concentrator compounded yield from Curve and Convex.
 - Users can borrow up to 30% of the future yield.
 - Withdrawals can be instant.
-- The current harvest fee is 2% (beta period) and will soon be increased to 20% one there is a gauge allocated to the liquidity poool.
+- The current harvest fee is 2% (beta period) and will soon be increased to 20% once there is a gauge allocated to the liquidity pool.
 - CLever USD will limit total borrowing during the beta period to $100K.

 CLever deposits the user's collateral to the selected autocompounding Concentrator strategy vault.
-CLever periodically claims the accrued yield from Concentrator, converts it to FRAX, and distributes an equivalent amount of newly minted clevUSD proportionally to all depositors. clevUSD holders are able to redeem their tokens for FRAX in the Furnace in the same manner as with CVX.
+CLever periodically claims the accrued yield from Concentrator, converts it to FRAX, and distributes an equivalent amount of newly minted clevUSD proportionally to all depositors. clevUSD holders can redeem their tokens for FRAX in the Furnace in the same manner as with CVX.

-Though the yield from multiple cconcentrator vaults are used in the clevUSD strategy, if one of those pools get exploited, only the user who are invested in that particular pool are affected.
-The overall yield generation will also get affected negatively and consequently clevUSD might trade at a high discount due to lowering of the yield.
+Though the yield from multiple Concentrator vaults is harvested within the clevUSD strategy, if one of those vaults get exploited, only deposits of that particular LP are affected.
+The overall yield generation will also get affected negatively and consequently, clevUSD might trade at a high discount due to lower yield.

 ## Concentrator Vaults